jfpalchak/pizza-parlor/README.md

 #### By Joey Palchak

-#### _A mock pizza order webpage application showcasing an understanding of Object-Oriented JavaScript._
+#### _A mock pizza ordering webpage application, utilizing Object-Oriented JavaScript, TDD, and HTML, CSS, and JavaScript._

 ## Technologies Used